joaoaspimienta/joaoaspimienta/README.md

 - 👋 Hi, I’m @joaoaspimienta
 - 👀 I’m interested in Front-end development!
-- 🌱 I’m currently learning React
+- 🌱 I’m a React developer
 - 💞️ I’m trying to constantly improve as a developer
 - 📫 How to reach me: joaoalejandro32@gmail.com!